 While another carrier oil could be used (like olive oil), there is one significant benefit to making this with coconut oil.
 Coconut oil according to Jennifer of Hybrid Rasta Mama has an SPF of between 4-6.
 In combination with a diet rich in omega-3s (including coconut oil!), this bug repellant should help prevent sunburn as well.
 Our backyard is fairly shady so I feel completely comfortable sending my boys out there with this as their only sun protection.

-Experiment; gradually building a longer exposure to help them develop a base tan that will further protect them.
 And if you aren’t aware of the many benefits and uses for coconut oil, you can check out Hybrid Rasta Mama’s extensive list here.
 It is one of the most versatile products in my house, right up there with baking soda and vinegar!!